bmun/huxley/LEARN_HUXLEY_TUTORIAL.md

 If at any point you feel confused, try a Google search.
 Knowing how to use Google when you're stuck is a useful skill to develop and usually the answer you're looking for can be found in documentation or on StackOverflow.
 Don't be afraid to reach out to any older Tech members as well!
 We are here to help you and know what it feels like to be just getting started.
 No matter how silly the question seems in your head, chances are one of us got stuck on it too at some point.

+## Stop!
+Before doing anything else:
+Go to `docs/setup.md` and run all the setup stuff there!
+Once everything works, run the following command in your Huxley directory to get the tutorial locally: `git checkout learn`.

 ## Part 1: The Backend